numaproj/numalogic/docs/autoencoders.md

 A Sparse Autoencoder is a type of autoencoder that employs sparsity to achieve an information bottleneck.
 Specifically the loss function is constructed so that activations are penalized within a layer.

+So, by adding a sparsity regularization, we will be able to stop the neural network from copying the input and reduce overfitting.

 Here we are using `Conv1dAE`, a one dimensional Convolutional Autoencoder.

 ```python